NSAI is committed to providing a quality service to its customers and strives to continuously improve its services.

 - Our ongoing standard setting and monitoring of our activities under the 12 Principles of Quality Customer Service as set down in our Customer Action Plan.

-- How we handle complaints about our services through our Complaints and Appeals Handling Procedure.
+- How we handle complaints about our services through our Complaints Policy.

 Our Promise to You